livz/livz.github.io/_posts/2018-02-01-BoE-I-smell-a-rat.md

 #### Answer

+A registry key associated with start up was set to refer to an unusual file.

+### Question 2

+What gave it away?
+Provide a brief explanation of how you arrived at your answer to Question 1

+#### Answer

-We can find a very unusual startup item just by searching in the traditional preferred location "CurrentVersion\Run":
+We can find a very unusual startup item just by searching in the classic location ```"CurrentVersion\Run"```:

 ```bash
 $ grep -r -i "currentversion\\\\run" * --color=auto